Frequently Asked Questions

-In order to get on the competitive team, gymnasts must first progress through the Tumbleweed Developmental Program.
+In order to get on the competitive team, gymnasts must first progress through the Tumbleweed Recreational Program.
 Once they reach the top-level class (Silver), they will be invited to train with the competitive team during team training.
 This is a try-out for the competitive Tumbleweed Team.

 Can my child have a birthday party at the gymnastics gym?

 Yes, all information in regards to birthday parties can be found on our Birthday Parties page.